 You can see first hand how we do it on a small scale in this single saggar kiln below, captured in a short documentary about Made OF Australia; Harnessing the Elements, by Michel Marondé.

-Made OF Australia now uses a dual venturi burner, gas fired brick kiln, much larger than the one shown above.
-We now fire 8 saggars at a time in the aptly named “Caia the Kiln”, after the Roman Goddess of fire, the hearth, healing, & women Caia (or Gaia) Caecilia.
-The following videos show her being built by Anna-Marie, first on the Gold Coast (very slowly) & then again in the Goonengerry hinterland at Made OF Australia’s present Gallery & Studio space.
-This build was much faster, as it is the third time she’s been moved, & requires brick by brick reconstruction each time.
+Made OF Australia evolved to using a dual venturi burner, gas fired brick kiln, much larger than the one shown above.
+Firing 8 saggars at a time in the aptly named “Caia the Kiln”, after the Roman Goddess of fire, the hearth, healing, & women Caia (or Gaia) Caecilia.
+The following videos show her being built by Anna-Marie, first on the Gold Coast (very slowly) & then again in the Goonengerry hinterland.
+This build was much faster, as it was the third time she’d been moved (requiring brick by brick reconstruction each time).

 Caia the Kiln now resides in Alstonville, New South Wales, where all the three day Saggar Firing workshops are held.